phutchins/pipo/README.md

 + Server destroys unencrypted shared private key
 + Server sends new encrypted private key to users as they sign on
   + Possible to have client with rights to add user create the private key and encrypt to all users then upload to server

-# Protocol
-+ Send noonce with each message and then the clients would see that it's a new one and query the server for new key?
-+ When someone joins, they send public key to server.
-Server temporarily encrypts to both old key and new key until new keys are generated and ready for users to download.
-Everyone can see messages from new user as soon as they have updated their key to the new key.

-### Decentralizaing
-+ Clients can still communicate if server is down?

-### Local storage of private keys

-### Use this as a way to replace email?

 ## Mobile